gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/graph-contraction-search.md

 Empirically I've found that this improves search performance <i>significantly</i>, especially on planar graphs, where the number of vertices in a second degree neighborhood tends to be small compared to the total number of vertices.<sup id="fnref:fn3"><a class="fnref" href="#fn:fn3">[3]</a></sup>

 > As an aside, I like to think of this boundary as a [Markov blanket](https://en.wikipedia.org/wiki/Markov_blanket).
-Vertices in the graph are represented as variables in a probabilistic graphical model.
-Vertices outside of each other's neighborhoods are conditionally independent.
+Contractions outside of each other's neighborhoods are conditionally independent.

 ```python
 def iter_markov_blanket(G: nx.Graph, node: str) -> Iterator[str]: